astropy/specreduce/docs/process/index.rst

 Spectroscopic data reduction outline
 ************************************

-Here are some examples of how complete DR processes might be structured, currently to help guide development.
+Here are some examples of complete DR processes, to help guide development (including basic image reduction steps, provided by other packages).
+These are not a summary of functionality actually implemented in `specreduce` today.

 .. _specreduce-nir-mos: